advancedAgritek-BB/coinTrader2.0/README.md

 Some markets are known to fail consistently when requesting historical data.
 These pairs are listed in `UNSUPPORTED_SYMBOLS` within `crypto_bot/utils/market_loader.py`.
 The loader skips any symbol in this list without making network requests.
-To ignore additional markets, append their identifiers to `UNSUPPORTED_SYMBOLS`.
+When ticker lookups fail more than three times in `symbol_pre_filter`, the symbol is logged and automatically added to `UNSUPPORTED_SYMBOLS` so future scans skip it.
+You can also manually append identifiers to this set to ignore additional markets.

 Each candidate pair is also assigned a score based on volume, recent price change, bid/ask spread, age and API latency.
 The weights and limits for this